Last updated September 24th, 2018.

 Centrality and access matter a lot.
 So buying a property in Bangkok’s suburb of Bangna is completely different than buying one in the prime-city center area of Lumpini.

 It’s not practical to cover every one of Bangkok’s neighborhoods in a single post.
 So only a select few areas will be discussed.
 With that said, general rules exist for buying property in Bangkok.

 Real estate which is located closer to a BTS Skytrain station will be worth a premium as high as double or triple over a similar property which isn’t.
 Condominiums located close to the MRT subway line also go for premiums, albeit not as much.

-A condo located 100 meters from a mass transit station is unlikely to be sold for less than 200,000 baht per square meter.
+A condo located 100 meters from a central mass transit station is unlikely to be sold for less than 200,000 baht per square meter.